1005 N. Marion St.

 Additional Resources

 Misdemeanor Probation in Pinellas County, FL – Visit the website of the Pinellas County Sheriff’s Office to learn more about the office for Misdemeanor Probation located at 14500 49th Street, North Suite 130, in Clearwater, FL 33762.
-The hours of operation are 7:00 a.m. to 5:00 p.m. on Monday to Friday.
-Each month, the office is open on two Saturdays per month.
-The Misdemeanor Probation Unit in Pinellas County confirms that the special conditions of probation have been completed including community service requirements, the payment of court-related fees for probation, the completion of substance abuse and mental health evaluations, and urine drug observed screening collection and on-site analysis.
+The hours of operation are 8:00 a.m. to 3:00 p.m., Monday to Friday.
+The phone number for the Misdemeanor Probation Office in Pinellas County is 727-464-8100.
+The Misdemeanor Probation Unit in Pinellas County confirms that the special conditions of probation have been completed, including community service requirements, the payment of court-related fees for probation, the completion of substance abuse and mental health evaluations, and urine drug observed screening collection and on-site analysis.

 Attorney for Violation of Probation in Pinellas County – Read more about the best way to resolve a violation of probation case at the Pinellas County Justice Center located at 14250 49th St N, Clearwater, FL 33762.